At a glance: quick planning info for Deadvlei and Sossusvlei

 Time for your next adventure!

 The Namib Desert is huge.
 Namib Naukluft NP is big.
-It’s not just Sossusvlei, even if the majority of people traffic makes it look that way.
-There are a lot of activites you can do besides just walking, taking photos, and trying to drive in the sand (I have to say that was an adventure of its own!).
+It’s not just Sossusvlei, even if the majority of the people traffic makes it look that way.
+There are a lot of activities you can do besides just walking, taking photos, and trying to drive in the sandy roads (I have to say that was an adventure of its own!).

 Here are some other things that could pique your interest in Namib Naukluft NP: